 You probably think that it’s not a very good idea to have a disk-based device performing dedupe and compression on 100% of the writes to host your SQL Server databases.
 And I would agree with you on that.
 What allows us to do this in our arrays is flash.
 Flash that can perform operations in nanoseconds, and even in parallel.
 Our Purity Operating Environment architecture enables us to leverage that extremely low latency and parallelism to handle incoming and outgoing data extremely fast, and with high redundancy.

 Warning!
 Highly Geeky Stuff Follows: How it Actually Works

 If you feel like going down the rabbit hole and learn more about our FlashArrays and the Purity Operating Environment at a much deeper level, I can point you to this Storage Field Day 6 whiteboard session with one of our Principal Architects, Neil Vachharajani.
-It is a 56 minute long video, packed with tons of details on how we handle data inside our arrays.
-Hey, you wanted a deep dive?
-There you go.
+It is a 56-minute long video, packed with tons of details on how we handle data inside our arrays.

-That should keep you busy for now.
-On the next blog post, I’ll show you how and why dedupe and compression in our FlashArrays can compress your already compressed heaps and indexes (i.e., tables) on your SQL Server databases.
+Read the next blog post to see how and why dedupe and compression in our FlashArrays can compress your already compressed heaps and indexes (i.e., tables) on your SQL Server databases.